 Cultus Lake WaterPark goes out of their way to make life easy for families:

-- A large selection of excellent quality life jackets are available, for FREE, to all visitors.
+- A large selection of excellent quality life jackets are available to all visitors.
 If you have a child who isn’t 100% confident in the water, slap a red PFD on them.

 - Little kids can go down almost all of the slides WITH their parents (there are very helpful measurement guides at the base of every slide clearly explaining height requirements for sliding alone or sliding with a parent)